tsileo/blobstash/README.md

 - A better documentation
 - A web interface?
 - An S3-like HTTP API to store archive?
+- Support OTP authentication (session cookies) for the docstore API (yubikey)?
 - Fill an issue!

 ## Contribution